Tax Increment Financing and Special Assessment

 Tax increment and Special Assessment financing can be a powerful economic development programs, targeted to enable development and redevelopment projects as well as leverage other financing tools.

-The Port Authority is a preferred issuer of debt involving tax increment financing in the City of Cincinnati and within Hamilton County municipalities.
+The Port is a preferred issuer of debt involving tax increment financing in the City of Cincinnati and within Hamilton County municipalities.

 Tax Increment Financing (“TIF”) is a financing tool that allows the future increase in property taxes to be used to finance part of the cost of the improvement that will generate the increased taxes.

 A TIF is put in place by an ordinance of the city council or township board of trustees and provides an exemption from property taxes that would be generated from the increased value of a development project.
 The exemption applies only to the increment.
 Existing property taxes continue to be paid to the respective government entities.
 The owner of the property makes “service payments in lieu of taxes” (commonly referred to as “PILOTs”) instead of the exempted real property taxes.
 The PILOTs are used to pay debt service on bonds issued.

 In Ohio, school districts often receive all or a portion of the tax revenue which would have otherwise been received out of the PILOT payments.
 Some school districts have arrangements with their local city or township that govern all TIFs while others decide on a case by case basis.